 Upper Islamouth and Meikleour House is a picturesque double bank beat set in the stunning grounds of Meikleour House.
 The beat commences at the junction of the Tay & Isla Rivers and extends for approximately 1.7 miles upstream.
 It is perhaps for the Islamouth and Castle Pools that we are most famous and to follow the path to these pools is to follow in the footsteps of many angling greats.
+We are proud to offer one of the best value for money on the Tay.
+If you are looking for some affordable salmon fishing in Scotland, we welcome the expert and novice alike and can provide fly fishing lessons if required.

 Back in the hands of Meikleour Estate since January 2014, the beat has been through extensive improvements of river banks and facilities.